[Norsk]

 Compulsory admissions rose from 5,719 in 2001 to 9,400 in 2022, 10 times as many as in Italy and Portugal.
 When I mention this to the Health Directorate, I get the answer: That is not certain, perhaps we have just become better at counting.

-Compulsory medical treatment rose from 40 per 100,000 adults per year to 80 per 100,000 adults in 2022, 10 times as many as in Baden-Württemberg.
+Compulsory medical treatment rose from 41 per 100,000 adults per year in 2017 to 83 per 100,000 adults in 2022, 10 times as many as in Baden-Württemberg.
 Psychiatrists are hushing up on this and the state is also silent.

 Particularly worrying is the increase in the number of people convicted of being transferred to compulsory psychiatric care from 15 in 2002 to 315 in 2021.
 More and more beds are being occupied for convicts from 15 in 2002 to 315 in 2021, out of a total of 3,604 beds.